siddhantkhandelwal/Stock-Market-Prediction-Using-ML/README.md

 1. High-Low: It is the difference between High and Low prices of a stock for a particular day.
 2. PCT_change: It calculates the percent change shift on 5 days.
 3. MDAV5: It is the Rolling Mean Window calculation for 5 days.
+4. EMA5: Exponential Moving Average for 5 days.
+5. MACD/MACD_SignalLine: Moving Average Convergence/Divergence Oscillator.
+Difference between EMA26 - EMA12.
-4. Return Out: Shifts the Adj.
+6. Return Out: Shifts the Adj.
 Close for stock prices by 1 day.

 ### Models Used
 1. SVM (SVC)